axel-osoft/test-squad-2/docs/docsite/rst/porting_guides/porting_guide_core_2.13.rst

 Modules
 =======

-* To use ansible-core 2.13 for module execution, you must use Python 2 version 2.7 or Python 3 version 3.5 or newer.
-Any code utilizing ``ansible.module_utils.basic`` will not function with lower Python versions.
+* Python 2.7 is a hard requirement for module execution in this release.
+Any code utilizing ``ansible.module_utils.basic`` will not function with a lower Python version.

 Modules removed